MVJyothiPriya/robotic-disassembly-depth-estimation/README.md

 - model checkpoints
 - experiment outputs

-Due to their large size, they are stored on **HyperGator storage** instead of GitHub.
+Due to their large size, they are stored on **HyperGator storage instead of GitHub**.

 If access to these files is required, they can be found in the HyperGator project directory: